DannyBen/mister_bin/README.md

 2. One or more subcommand files.
 These files use the DSL, and will usually be placed in your `lib/<your gem>/commands` folder.

-WHen executing the commands, you can use only the first letters of the command name.
+When executing the commands, you can use only the first letters of the command name.
 Mister Bin will search for the command that starts with your input, and if it finds one and one only, it will execute it.
 For example, if you have a `server` command, you can execute it with `yourapp s` if it